Peta Documentation

 MCP Transport Protocol Support

-Peta MCP Platform supports all standard MCP transport modes, ensuring compatibility with any MCP-enabled application:
+Peta supports all standard MCP transport modes, compatible with any MCP-enabled application:

 StdIO